On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

-An alternative to HAC regression is augmenting regression (\ref{dgp}) with lags of $y$ and $x$ to capture dynamics, in a fashion identical to an arbitrary equation in a vector autoregression.
-The $p^{\mathrm{th}}$-order dynamic regression (DynReg for short) is
+As previously noted, the DURBIN regression augments regression (\ref{dgp}) with lags of $y$ and $x$ to capture dynamics, very much in the spirit of an arbitrary equation in a vector autoregression, as suggested by \cite{durbin1970testing}.\footnote{Also related is the important recent work of \cite{Plagborg}, who study lag-augmented local projection estimators of impulse-response functions in vector autoregressions.} The $p^{\mathrm{th}}$-order DURBIN regression is